All posts

 Or alternatively build a custom one, like this one from GA4 which breaks down landing page conversions data by event type

 On top of that, Rows offers you the power of AI to ask questions about data and automate data summarization and pivoting.
-Have a look to the following example: on the above table, we ask the analyst to sum the events by page and pivoting by event name:

 The spreadsheet where data comes to life